Wolverine (character): Personality and mental health

 Wolverine is a natural-born fighter and one of his key characteristics, according to Claremont, is his struggle to maintain his humanity and reconcile it with his wild, animalistic nature.
 This theme recurs through various Wolverine stories, such as the period in which he temporarily regresses into a bestial state.
 He has a tendency to lapse into a "berserker rage" while in close combat, lashing out with the intensity and aggression of an enraged animal.

 Despite his apparent ease at taking lives, Wolverine mournfully regrets this and does not enjoy killing.
 He adheres to a firm code of personal honor and morality, and he generally only responds in a violent or deadly manner to enemies attacking him with deadly force, trying to restrict killing to a "last resort".
 Claremont has stated that he drew some of Wolverine's characterization from Conan the Barbarian, declaring that "Wolverine in his essence is a lot closer to Conan than any other Marvel hero we have".

 Wolverine emulates samurai ethics and practices to control and humanize his violent impulses and abilities; he practices zazen sitting meditation to maintain self-control and restore mental health.
-J. Andrew Deman argues out that while Wolverine is commonly associated with hypermasculinity, at least in Claremont's characterization, he also "consistently demonstrates an emotional intelligence and sense of empathy" to an extremely high degree.
+J. Andrew Deman argues that while Wolverine is commonly associated with hypermasculinity, at least in Claremont's characterization, he also "consistently demonstrates an emotional intelligence and sense of empathy" to an extremely high degree.
 Deman acknowledges that Wolverine is a gruff loner who often takes leave from the X-Men to deal with personal issues or problems, irreverent and rebellious towards authority figures, and displays a wry, sarcastic sense of humor.
 Despite this, Deman also notes that Wolverine is a reliable ally and competent leader, as well as capable of warmth, compassion, and empathy.

 Clinical psychologist and Navy veteran Larry Yarbrough recognizes that while "Logan has an extremely reactive temper" he is "also a kind person", pointing out that the "violent/kind demeanor" he displays is typical of combat veterans.
 According to him, Wolverine's "violent mood swings are a symptom of trauma, not a reflection of his character".
 He also observes Wolverine's habitual smoking and drinking, which are coping mechanisms for his traumatic experiences.
 Psychologist Suzana E. Flores writes that Wolverine demonstrates clinical psychological symptoms of post-traumatic stress disorder, bipolar disorder, antisocial personality disorder, dissociative disorder, and even sociopathy, but does so in a way that can be understood and empathized.
 She interprets his origin story as a depiction of complex childhood trauma, and its effects of dissociative amnesia and hypervigilance.
 She argues that his first formative trauma was his poor relationship with his mother, who was unable to properly attach to him because she lost her first son.
 In adulthood, he also suffered the trauma of torture by the Weapon X program.